BlastSlimey/shapezipelago/README.md

 - Add cosmetic randomization to game info
 - Option groups for building variants
 - Make being able to build a MAM a requirement for MAM goal
+- Option to make shapesanity logically require building a mam

 ### Gameplay
 - Something with energy link